 If you start a solo firm, your tax treatment is generally the same as independent contractors.
 If you organize your firm as an LLC, you may be able to elect to be taxed as a corporation.
-Some states allow law firms to incorporate as a professional corporation.
+Some states allow law firms to incorporate as professional corporations.

 Being taxed as a corporation allows you to pay yourself as an employee.
 A common tax strategy is to elect S-corporation status.
 This passes the corporation’s income to your own tax return instead of paying corporate income taxes.
-When you do this, you can potentially split your income into wages subject to FICA taxes and dividends that are only subject to ordinary income taxes.
+You can potentially split your income into wages subject to FICA taxes and dividends that are only subject to ordinary income taxes when you do this.
 So you can potentially save on Social Security and Medicare taxes.

 If you’re using an S-corporation, pay close attention to the IRS reasonable compensation rules.
 You can’t just pay yourself a low salary and shift all of your income to dividends to avoid taxes.
 You have to take a reasonable salary.
 It’s easier to claim more money as dividends if you have employees doing some of your work (attorneys or support staff).
 This is a move you really want to talk to an accountant about to get it right.